Unity-Technologies/Graphics/Tools/readme.md

 	- Your version of NodeJS is outdated (We need at least version 10).
 You can update it [here](https://nodejs.org/en/download/).
 Make sure NodeJS is updated, not only npm.

 ### Available git hooks
+- `check-shader-includes` (pre-commit): Compare the case sensitivity of the shader includes in the code files to the actual files in the filesystem.
+Generate a log if it differs.
+- `renormalize-files` (pre-commit): Ensure all files are normalized with LF line endings.
+CRLF line endings are not allowed on the remote.
+- `check-file-name-extension` (pre-commit): Make sure all files pushed have a lowercase extension so that imports are not broken on Linux.
-- `check-branch-name`: Ensure the current branch is following the convention:
+- `check-branch-name` (pre-push): Ensure the current branch is following the convention:
 	- All new branches enclosed in a folder (valid name: `folder/my-branch`)
 	- All branches in lowercase, except for the enclosing `HDRP` folder (valid names: `HDRP/my-branch`, `something-else/my-branch`)
-- `check-shader-includes`: Compare the case sensitivity of the shader includes in the code files to the actual files in the filesystem.
-Generate a log if it differs.
-- `renormalize-files`: Ensure all files are normalized with LF line endings.
-CRLF line endings are not allowed on the remote.
-- `check-file-name-extension`: Make sure all files pushed have a lowercase extension so that imports are not broken on Linux.

 ### Contributing